exalearn/colmena/docs/design.rst

 Design
 ======

-Colmena is a library on which you can build other applications and is not a tool for steering ensembles of simulations on its own.
+Colmena is a library on which you can build applications to steer ensembles of simulations running on HPC resources.
 This portion of the documentation discuss the components of Colmena and illustrate how they work together.